Cheap Flights from Pittsburgh International to Rome

 In June, the average temperature is usually around 21°C. August is typically the warmest month in Rome, when it usually averages around 30°C. You can expect the least rain in July.
 The coldest month is January, with temperatures averaging 5°C. The rainiest month is November.

-Travelling from Pittsburgh International Airport (PIT) to Rome: what you need to know
+Flying from Pittsburgh International Airport (PIT) to Rome: what you need to know

 • London Heathrow Airport (LHR)